 The China-Australia Free Trade Agreement was signed between Australia and China in 2015.
 When the agreement is fully implemented, 95 per cent of Australian exports to China will be tariff-free.
-That means Australia's goods and services will be cheaper for Australian exports will rise.
+That means Australia's goods and services will be cheaper to buy in China, so the hope is that demand for Australian exports will rise.
 Australian tariffs on Chinese imports will also be eliminated over time, resulting in lower prices and greater availability of Chinese products in Australia.
 Since 1979, China's economy has grown very rapidly.
 It is estimated that this growth has helped around 500 million people in China to move out of extreme poverty.
 This growth has led to higher living standards and increasing urbanisation, as people move from farms to large cities to live and work.
 China is now the second-largest economy in the world behind the United States.